mattneub/RubyFrontier/README.md

 In preparation for the move to GitHub in October 2011 I wrote some unit tests, thus providing some basis for believing that RubyFrontier mostly does what it's supposed to do.
 Because of these unit tests, along with the relative maturity and proven track record of RubyFrontier (in my own life at least), I declared the version number 1.0 at the time of the move to GitHub, marking a milestone in the life of the code.

 In September 2012 another milestone was reached: RubyFrontier started working under Ruby 1.9.3.
-See the next section for more about that.

 For past history and version number, see the file "HISTORY" (inside the bundle).